felixkylo82/options-pricing/README.md

 Also, theta <= 0 and gamma >= 0

-With this model, we can calculate the call (/put) option price given the spot price, strick, time to expiry, risk-free interest rate and volatility.
+With this model, we can calculate the call (/put) option price given the spot price, the strick price, the time to expiry, the risk-free interest rate and the underlying volatility.

 Implied Volatility
 =====
-In reality, the actual unknown is not the option price but the volatility.
-We can still calculate the volatility implied by the model with all sorts of numerical methods.
+In reality, the actual unknown is not the option price but the underlying volatility.
+We can still calculate this unknown implied by the model with all sorts of numerical methods.